 The importance of good governance within these arrangements has been recognised and as part of the 2018/19 annual governance review the governance arrangements for the shared legal service (HBPL) and the authority owned trading company Smart Lettings have been reviewed and updated for 2018/19 and assurance obtained that reasonable governance arrangements are in place.

-In addition the governance arrangements in place during 2018/19 for the Sancroft Partnership and the HR Shared Service are currently being assessed and will be reported on in the final AGS.
+In addition the governance arrangements in place during 2018/19 for the Sancroft Partnership, the HR Shared Service and Project Infinity were assessed and assurance obtained that reasonable governance arrangements are in place.